"The approach will not be easy. You're required to maneuver straight down this trench and skim the surface to this point."

 - Tom Clancy's HAWX had an entire level based around three such airstrikes.
 If you deviate from the course the game sets you up with at all, you'll be targeted by a buttload of SAM batteries and most likely killed.

-- Freespace has a fanmade Vasudan installation (the GVI Karnak) includes destructible doors and a hollow superstructure, specifically to allow this trope to be pulled off.
-The campaign Silent Threat Reborn plays with it by having an enemy fighter attempt to do this, with the player having to fly inside to defend the station's reactor.
+- A fanmade Vasudan installation (the GVI Karnak) includes destructible doors and a hollow superstructure, specifically to allow this trope to be pulled off.
+The campaign Silent Threat: Reborn plays with it by having an enemy fighter attempt to do this, with the player having to fly inside to defend the station's reactor.
 Far from being a Scrappy Mechanic, most players consider this totally awesome.

 - Several more mods have gone this route: the Star Fortress Amaterasu and the Hertak Flagship both have hollow areas on the interior that a pilot can exploit to blow up their weakpoints.
 There have also been several hollow asteroid models for use as installations.